ledoctah/ledoctah/README.md

 Hi, I'm Matheus.
 Welcome to my profile.

-📖 I am currently studying the last year of Computer Science.
+📖 I graduated in computer science.

-💼 Today I work at Aquanima Brasil developing internal systems with Node.js, Java and SQL Server.
+💼 I work at Aquanima Brasil developing internal systems with Node.js, React and PostgreSQL.

 💻 I love to code and playing games.